LeoPhilly/grpo-profiling-harness/design_doc.md

 ## What is your goal/motivation here?

-My goal is to build a profiling tool, with a validation framework demonstrating proof of correctness, for the wall-clock of each phases of the GRPO RL process.
-This can be extended to variants like Dr.GRPO/DAPO etc; essentially any RL algo that lacks a policy critic and has multiple generations per prompt.
+My goal is to build a profiling tool, with a validation framework demonstrating proof of correctness, for the wall-clock of each phase of the GRPO RL process.
+This can be extended to variants like Dr.GRPO/DAPO etc; essentially any RL algo that lacks a value critic and has multiple generations per prompt.
 From there, I was curious to see what aspects of profiling change with varying G (number of generations per prompt), and how this causes the bottleneck to move.

 For context, I was aware that generation takes the majority of time in this particular type of RL process, but was curious to see how prominent this would be at a small scale setting, and how much time each of the other phases would take.